deigote/carads/README.md

 A [Postman](https://www.getpostman.com/) collection (with the corresponding environment) is available in the `postman` directory.
 Is not really a test, but more a utility for the developer to quickly test the existing APIs.

 Still, if the whole collection is ran in the defined order ([newman](https://github.com/postmanlabs/newman) is ideal for that) against a clean database it tests some aspects of the API, and invokes all existing operations

+### Deployment

+##### Preproduction

+A deployed version is available in [Car Ads on Heroku](https://carads-repo.herokuapp.com), using the free tier (only suitable for pet projects).
+Only Git is needed for the deployment, and of course, the appropriate Heroku permissions, MySQL ad-on and config variables.